nizhu/ruby-intro-site/source/_posts/2013-08-04-ruby-on-rails.markdown

 ## Scaffolding

 One of the big features of rails is scaffolding - automatically generating common parts of an application.
 This is the first step of development.
+Here, we're asking rails to scaffold the project without support for a database.

 {% codeblock %}
+cd ~
-rails new twitter_app
+rails new twitter_app -O
 cd twitter_app
 rails generate controller twitter
 {% endcodeblock %}